manufuture-lab/manufuture-lab.github.io/content/_index.md

     content:
       title: ""
       text: |
-        Welcome to the ManuFuture Laboratory at Hanyang University, led by Prof. Sukkyung Kang.
-Our laboratory explores future manufacturing technologies at the intersection of advanced materials processing, surface and interface engineering, precision manufacturing, and data-driven process innovation.
-We aim to develop scientific understanding and practical engineering solutions for sustainable, intelligent, and high-performance manufacturing systems.
+        Welcome to the ManuFuture Laboratory at Hanyang University.
+Led by Prof. Sukkyung Kang, we pioneer frontier manufacturing by understanding and precisely controlling the fundamental mechanisms of friction, wear, and deformation at surfaces and interfaces.

-        We are always looking for motivated students and collaborators interested in shaping the future of manufacturing.
+        We welcome motivated students and collaborators who are eager to shape the future of manufacturing.
 [Join us →](/join/)

     design:
       spacing:
         padding: ["3rem", 0, "2rem", 0]
+      css_class: "mfl-home-intro-section"
+      css_style: "max-width: 100% !important; width: 100% !important;"
+      container: false

   - block: markdown
     id: home-research-area